Microsoft-USEduAzure/workshops/website-migration/readme.md

 1. A YAML-based build configuration will be automatically generated and committed into the root of your repository.
 By default, each commit will trigger a new build.
 Click Save and run to test.

-    > Two options here to go with either YAML or Classic.
-YAML is good because the release flow is committed to the repo
+    > We chose YAML build configuration but we could have also gone with Classic.
+YAML is good as the release flow is committed to the repo

     ![](images/50.png)